 A response of the skin and subcutaneous tissues to any substance introduced with a needle.

 Intravenous (IV) infusion

-A way of giving medicines or other fluids by inserting them into the bloodstream through a needle or tube in a vein.
+Medicines or other fluids given through a needle or tube inserted into the vein.

 Drugs that slow down cancer cell growth by interfering with processes that play a role in cell function.

-Molecule made up of amino acids and needed for the body to function properly.
+A molecule made up of amino acids that is needed for the body to function properly.
 Proteins are the basis of skin, hair, and other substances in the body.